CLI

 stategraph tx Transaction management

-stategraph mql MQL query interface
+stategraph mql MQL query interface and schema discovery

 stategraph tenant Tenant management including gap analysis